Morgan County, Alabama

 Morgan County is a county in the north-central part of the U.S. state of Alabama.
 As of the 2020 census, its population was 123,421.
 The county seat is Decatur.
 On June 14, 1821, it was renamed in honor of American Revolutionary War General Daniel Morgan of Virginia.
 It is a prohibition or dry county, although alcohol sales are allowed in the cities of Decatur, Hartselle, and Priceville.
 Morgan County is included in the Decatur, AL Metropolitan Statistical Area, which is also included in the Huntsville-Decatur-Albertville, AL Combined Statistical Area.
 It is a part of the North, Northwest, and North-Central regions of Alabama.

 History

 The county was created by the Alabama territorial legislature on February 6, 1818, from land acquired from the Cherokee people in the Treaty of Turkeytown, and was originally called Cotaco County.

+2020 shooting

+On June 4, 2020, one of the deadliest single location mass shootings in Alabama's history occurred when two gunman killed seven in a house in Valhermoso Springs and set the interior of the house on fire.
+It was the deadliest mass shooting in Alabama since the Geneva County Massacre as well as the deadliest mass shooting to occur in 2020.

 Geography

 According to the United States Census Bureau, the county has a total area of 599 sqmi, of which 20 sqmi (3.3%) are covered by water.